salim-mrw/From-Gaza/README.md

 ## Description

-A readable website that reviews the crimes of the Israeli occupation against children, women and men amid the disingenuous silence of the international community and inhuman organizations
+A readable website that reviews the crimes of the Israeli occupation against children, women and men amid the disingenuous silence of the international community and inhuman organizations.

 ## Authers